-- 1. Such obligations are authorized for a purpose for which the District is not authorized to expend money, or - 2.
-There has not been substantial compliance with the provisions of law which should have been complied within the authorization of such obligations and an action contesting such validity, is commenced within twenty days after the date of such publication or, - 3.
-Such obligations are authorized in violation of the provisions of the Constitution.
+- (1) Such obligations are authorized for a purpose for which the District is not authorized to expend money, or - (2) There has not been substantial compliance with the provisions of law which should have been complied within the authorization of such obligations and an action contesting such validity, is commenced within twenty days after the date of such publication or, - (3) Such obligations are authorized in violation of the provisions of the Constitution.

-The Board of Education, as the finance board of the District, has the power to enact bond resolutions, generally subject to voter approval.
+The Board of Education, as the finance board of the District, has the power to enact bond resolutions.
 In addition, such finance board has the power to authorize the sale and issuance of obligations.
 However, such finance board may delegate the power to sell the obligations to the President of the Board of Education, the chief fiscal officer of the District, pursuant to the Local Finance Law.